exercism/kotlin/README.md

 This is the top-level module, contained in the `exercises` directory.
 It is a container for the problem sub-modules.

-  * it's `build.gradle` points the "main" sourceset to the example code.
+  * its `build.gradle` points the "main" sourceset to the example code.
-  * it's `settings.gradle` names each of the subprojects, one for each problem in the set.
+  * its `settings.gradle` names each of the subprojects, one for each problem in the set.

 ### The Problem Submodules

 The `exercises` subdirectory contains all of the problem submodules.
 Each problem/submodule is a subdirectory of the same name as its slug.

-  * it's `build.gradle` names dependencies required to work that problem.
+  * its `build.gradle` names dependencies required to work that problem.

 Each problem/submodule has three source sets: